wongsingfo/sssp/README.md

 ## Abstract

-This report presents a study on the implementation for Single Source Shortest Path (SSSP) problem.
-In particular, we solve this problem on USA road maps data which is a part of tasks in the 9th DIMACS Challenge.
-We first introduce the problem and the dataset we used, and then analyze some traditional algorithms as well as their improvement.
-We also implements Dijkstra and ∆-stepping in serial and parallel version, respectively.
+This report presents a study on the implementations for Single Source Shortest Path (SSSP) problem.
+In particular, we solved the problem on USA road maps data which is a part of tasks in the 9th DIMACS Challenge.
+In this report, we first introduce the problem and the dataset we used, and then analyze some traditional algorithms as well as their improved versions.
+We also implement Dijkstra and ∆-stepping in serial and parallel version, respectively.

 ## 1 Introduction